Our vision, investor information and leadership team profiles

-Connected vehicle data (CVD), generated directly from millions of active connected vehicles, provides unique insights into what is happening on the roads both in real-time and retrospectively.
+Connected vehicle data, generated directly from millions of active connected vehicles, provides unique insights into what is happening on the roads both in real-time and retrospectively.
 Unlike traditional mobility sources like smartphone data, it gives visibility specific to vehicle journeys, using information only accessible through exclusive auto OEM partnerships.
-CVD can help uncover consumer behavior on a level you haven’t had access to before and can be what sets you apart from competitors.
+Connected car data can help uncover consumer behavior on a level you haven’t had access to before and can be what sets you apart from competitors.

 Gain an accurate understanding of today’s consumer behavior

 We know that the pandemic has changed consumer behavior and which trends continue in a post-pandemic world is uncertain.
 Relying on historic analyses and reports from pre-pandemic years could misguide businesses.
-Leveraging CVD as a data source can help you ensure you have the most up-to-date information based on how consumers act today.
-Wejo CVD is updated every three seconds and available quickly and easily, enabling fresh perspectives and informed decision making.
-Our CVD analysis found journeys overall are down when compared to pre-pandemic levels; however, the distances of journeys have increased, and time spent at destinations is longer.
+Leveraging connected vehicle data as a data source can help you ensure you have the most up-to-date information based on how consumers act today.
+Wejo data is updated every three seconds and available quickly and easily, enabling fresh perspectives and informed decision making.
+Our connected vehicle data analysis found journeys overall are down when compared to pre-pandemic levels; however, the distances of journeys have increased, and time spent at destinations is longer.
 This type of information can be powerful in better understanding the target market of a specific area – whether to serve them a billboard or inform real estate investments.

 Monitor peak travel times and potential high-risk roadways